-Petróleo Brasileiro S.A., more commonly known as Petrobras, is multinational corporation involved in the oil and gas industry, majority-owned by the Brazilian government.
+Petróleo Brasileiro S.A., more commonly known as Petrobras, is a multinational corporation involved in the oil and gas industry, majority-owned by the Brazilian government.
 It is involved in the exploration, production, refining, transportation, marketing and distribution of oil products, ethanol, biodiesel, and natural gas, with the majority of its production in Brazil and other assets in Africa, North America, South America, Europe, and Asia.

 Website: petrobras.com.br – Market Cap.: R$ 392.21 Billion – Stock symbol: PETR3-PETR4

-Here are the 30 largest public companies of Brazil.
+Here are the 30 largest public companies from Brazil.
 Do you think they are worth their market capitalization?
 Are their stocks a good investment right now?
 Do they have too much economic power… and maybe political power too?

 Leave your comments below!